-Trans @ Columbia will be a page dedicated to Columbia's trans community.
+Trans @ Columbia is a page dedicated to providing up-to-date policies, services, and resources for Columbia's transgender community.
 Check out the student-produced Queer and Trans Resource Guide 2013-2014.

 "Preferred Name" Policy